qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/theming.rst

 qx.Mobile Themes
 ================

-qx.Mobile provides a theme for the iOS platform and one for Android.
-These themes are not intended to be changed/customized by developers directly, but can be extended.
+qx.Mobile provides one custom theme which can be adjusted to fit the design guidelines of several platforms like iOS, Android, Windows Phone or Blackberry OS.

+Despite of deliver several stylesheets which imitate the Native Look, we are providing a easy to customize theming system, which helps you to adapt to a platform's look & feel.

-The third one of our themes is the "Indigo" theme.
-This theme can be modified by developers in many ways, like setting colors or change the used border radius etc.
+As a starting point we use the qx.Mobile "Indigo" theme.
+This theme can be modified by developers in many ways, like setting colors or change the appearance of the widgets etc. the used border radius etc.

 Switching themes in your qx.Mobile application